 - Reports: HICN used until further notice

-- Provider Portal Lookup Tool—Starting in June 2018, you can look up your patients' new Medicare numbers through your Medicare Administrative Contractor's (MAC) secure web portal if your patient is unable to provide his/her card.
-In Pennsylvania, the MBI Lookup Tool will be available through the Novitasphere portal.
-The portal will require patient first and last name, date of birth, and SSN.
+- Provider Portal Lookup Tool—You can look up your patients' new Medicare numbers through your Medicare Administrative Contractor's (MAC) secure web portal if your patient is unable to provide his/her card.
+In Pennsylvania, the MBI Lookup Tool is available through the Novitasphere portal.

 - Electronic Health Record System Updates and Testing—Practices should find out whether they need to make updates to their EHR systems.
 Consider the following: